TS3Tools/zabbix-teamspeak-template/README.md

 ## Configuration / Usage

+First of all, you should ensure, that your IP addresses (IPv4 and IPv6, if applicable) of your Zabbix monitoring server are whitelisted for the TeamSpeak ServerQuery.
+Otherwise the Python script may get blocked due to too many connections and executing commands.

+1. Connect using SSH to your host, where a TeamSpeak server is running on
+2. Edit the ServerQuery White-/Allowlist (default: `query_ip_whitelist.txt` or `query_ip_allowlist.txt`)
+3. Ensure, that all your Zabbix server IPv4 addresses are listed in this list (eg. `192.0.2.7/32`)
+4. Ensure, that all your Zabbix server IPv6 addresses are listed in this list (eg. `2001:db8::1/128`)
+5. Save the file

+No restart of the TeamSpeak instance is required.
+TeamSpeak detects the change and automatically loads the changes.

 Now, you can start monitoring your TeamSpeak servers.

 1. Login with administrative permissions to your Zabbix server web interface